 Retargeting ads are used to achieve just that and much more.
 But first things first…

 If you’re confused about these terms, take it easy - you’re one of many.
 Typically, retargeting involves paid display and video ads that are shown to people that engage with your website.
-These ads are shown via the Google Display Network, YouTube, Facebook and even on LinkedIn.
+These ads are shown across numerous digital marketing channels, including the Google Display Network, YouTube, Facebook and even on LinkedIn.
+Unsure what the different marketing channels are?
+Read up on what are digital marketing channels here.
 Remarketing, on the other hand, refers to email marketing that is used to re-engage your database.

 Today, you can use your email lists to build ‘audiences’ for display advertising.
 This could mean displaying google ads to people on that exact list, creating similar audiences and the like, further blurring the line between the two.

 Our take?
 It doesn’t matter what you call it.
 Remarketing or retargeting, both terms ultimately serve the same goals in your marketing strategy.